shanesprings-a/social-attitudes-statistical-analysis/README.md

 # 📊 Statistical Analysis of Social Attitudes Using SPSS

+---

 ## 📊 Project Overview
-This project analyzes survey data to identify factors influencing attitudes using statistical methods in SPSS.

-The analysis focuses on how variables such as religiosity, gender, and interpersonal contact relate to levels of acceptance, using both bivariate and multivariate statistical techniques.
+This project analyzes survey data using SPSS to examine how factors such as religiosity, gender, and interpersonal contact influence attitudes.
+It demonstrates an end-to-end data analysis workflow, including data collection, statistical modeling, and interpretation.

 ---